ahriley/movie-matchmaker/docs/README.md

 ```
 cd path/to/movie-matchmaker
 ```
-and run `ratemovies.py` in the following manner
+and run `ratemovies.py` in the following manner.
+Dfine your name using the "userID" keyword, Use the "cutoff" keyword to determine how many movies you want to rate, specify the output filename using "output", and set "method" to "cosine" or "pearson" to specify which similarity metric you want to use for the ratings.
 ```
 python ratemovies.py --userId=test --cutoff=5 --output=test.csv --method=cosine
 ```